IPO Definition: Meaning in Trading and Investing

 IPO Definition: What It Means in Trading and Investing

-IPO stands for an Initial Public Offering (IPO): the process where a private company sells shares to the public for the first time and becomes listed on a stock exchange.
-In plain terms, it is a “first day on the public market” event that turns private ownership into tradable equity.
-For investors, the IPO definition matters because it marks the moment when price discovery begins in the open—often with higher uncertainty, wider spreads, and strong narrative-driven demand.
+IPO most commonly refers to an Initial Public Offering (IPO): the process where a private company offers shares to the public for the first time and becomes listed on a stock exchange.
+In plain terms, it is the “first day the market can buy the company’s stock,” and the pricing mechanism shifts from negotiated private valuations to continuous public trading.

 Disclaimer: This content is for educational purposes only.